ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

         Ensure that your style, tests, and documentation checks are also passing.

         Increase by one unit the value of ``Z`` in your project version.
-Stash and amend these new changes using this code:
+Stash and amend these new changes using this command:

         .. code-block:: text

+           git add pyproject.toml
-           git add . && git commit --amend -m "Bump version X.Y.Z"
+           git commit --amend -m "Bump version X.Y.Z"

-        Tag the previous commit with this code:
+        Tag the previous commit with this command:

         .. code-block:: text

            git tag vX.Y.Z

-        Push the commit and the tag using this code:
+        Push the commit and the tag using this command:

         .. code-block:: text

-           git push -u origin release/X.Y && git push origin vX.Y.Z
+           git push -u origin release/X.Y
+           git push origin vX.Y.Z

 Publishing artifacts